fraser-lab/fraser-lab.github.io/research/index.md

 <h5>2) Application of phylogenetics </h5>

 We use phylogenetic approaches to understand the emergence and evolution of bacterial clones, and the adaption of these clones to novel niches.
-These include lung pathogens affecting people with CF, such as *Mycobacterium abscessus* and *Pseudomonas aeruginosa*.
+These include lung pathogens affecting people with CF, such as *Mycobacterium abscessus* and *Pseudomonas aeruginosa* and respiratory pathogens such as [*Ornithobacterium hominis*](/ornithobacterium).

 We use the same tools to study the transmission pathways of other human and animal pathogens, including *Mycobacterium bovis*, *Campylobacter jejuni*, *Bordetella pertussis*, *Salmonella enterica*, *Escherichia coli*, *Streptococcus equi* and many others.
 These studies overlap strongly with the use of genomics in clinical microbiology, where we have a long-standing collaboration with [**Prof. Sharon Peacock**](https://www.med.cam.ac.uk/peacock/), investigating the implementation of transmission tracking for *Staphylococcus aureus*, amongst others.